zwang752/Wordcloud/README.md

 # Wordcloud

-This project works on generaing word clouds of News Title according to Sustainable Development Goals (SDG) score breaking days (outliers).
+This project works on generating word clouds of News Title according to Sustainable Development Goals (SDG) score breaking days (outliers).
 Key words of News related to SDG can inform what happened during that specific days.

 Here is the main workflow
 ![alt text](https://github.com/zwang752/Wordcloud/blob/main/Wordcloud.png)